Last updated on July 4th, 2021

 These cells are anchorage dependent and propagate as a monolayer.
 These cells need to be attached to a solid or semi-solid substrate for proliferation.
 These adhere to the culture vessel with the use of an extracellular matrix which is generally derived from tissues of organs that are immobile and embedded in a network of connective tissue.
 Fibroblasts and epithelial cells are of such types.

 When the bottom of the culture vessel is covered with a continuous layer of cells, usually one cell in thickness, these are known as monolayer cultures.
 Majority of continuous cell lines grow as monolayers.
-As being single layers, such cells can be transferred directly to a cover slip to examine under microscope.
+As being single layers, such cells can be transferred directly to a cover slip to examine under a microscope.

 Suspension cells do not attach to the surface of the culture vessels.
 These cells are also called anchorage independent or non-adherent cells which can be grown floating in the culture medium.
 Hematopoietic stem cells (derived from blood, spleen and bone marrow) and tumor cells can be grown in suspension.
 These cells grow much faster which do not require the frequent replacement of the medium and can be easily maintained.
 These are of homogeneous types and enzyme treatment is not required for the dissociation of cells; similarly these cultures have short lag period.